liske/snmd-core/doc/arch.rst

 MQTT Message Broker
 ===================

 A message broker is required to make the data of the DAQ layer available to the SNMD frontends.
 The broker needs to provide a web socket port since the frontend is a native HTML5 app.
-The usage of `Mosquitto <https://mosquitto.org/>`_ is recommended.
+The usage of `Mosquitto <https://mosquitto.org/>`_ as MQTT broker is recommended.

 Web Server